DavidSchinazi/jazzlights/README.md

 # JazzLights Library

-This library contains the LED software that runs on [TechnoGecko](https://www.technogecko.org/) vehicles and furry LED vests.
+This library contains the LED software for various syncing projects such as furry LED vests.
 The Arduino software is C++ built using [PlatformIO](https://platformio.org/).
-The Raspberry Pi version for vehicles currently uses Rust, though we are planning on switching those to Arduino.

 ## Installation on Arduino for vests